 Chlamydia has been a global problem for most of the population for many years now.
 It’s an extremely prevalent bacterial infection that can be transmitted through sexual contact.
 It’s so common that the number of infected is estimated at 2.86 million people every year.
 This sexually transmitted infection is present in 2.7% of men and … Read more Chlamydia symptoms with pictures

 Chlamydia is one of the most common sexually transmitted infections.
-If you are pregnant and have been diagnosed with chlamydia, you are probably also very concerned about the possible consequences to you unborn baby.
-It should also be noted that pregnant women with untreated chlamydia infection have a higher risk of stillbirth, premature birth, miscarriage or … Read more Chlamydia and Pregnancy
+If you are pregnant and have been diagnosed with chlamydia, you are probably also very concerned about the possible consequences to your unborn baby.
+It should also be noted that pregnant women with untreated chlamydia infection have a higher risk of stillbirth, premature birth, miscarriage, or … Read more Chlamydia and Pregnancy

-Chlamydia is one of the most common STDs, especially among teenagers and young adults of age 15-25 years.
+Chlamydia is one of the most common STDs, especially among teenagers and young adults age 15-25 years.
 The disease is caused by an infection with chlamydia bacterium.
 It adheres to the mucous membranes, usually on the inner surfaces of the genitals.
-Consequentally, it is transmitted through sexual contact, and one single touch between the genitals is … Read more Chlamydia: Prevention of Infection
+Consequently, it is transmitted through sexual contact, and one single touch between the genitals is enough … Read more Chlamydia: Prevention of Infection

 Chlamydia is not a new infection, and there is nothing to be scared about as long as you are ready to take the right steps.
 Millions of people are infected with Chlamydia all over the world.
 Chlamydia is also not a life-threatening or dangerous infection in its early stages.
 It only becomes dangerous if you … Read more Complications of Chlamydia